Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Theory

 Algorithm~\ref{alg:qbroyden} presents a simplified version of our optimization approach, which we refer to as \qbroyden{}.
-Unlike \bang{}, \qbroyden{} does not incorporate momentum and velocity update rules and instead utilizes only the inverse of the Fisher information matrix to update the parameter vector at each optimization step.
+Unlike \bang{}, \qbroyden{} does not incorporate momentum and variance update rules and instead utilizes only the metric to update the parameter vector at each optimization step.
 Consequently, \qbroyden{} is more closely related to QNG and VarQITE than \bang{}.

 Our framework surrounding \eqref{eq:updaterule} has several advantages.
 Firstly, the Fisher information matrix is guaranteed to be positive semi-definite~\cite{Liu2020QuantumFisherinformation}.
-Secondly, by using the Sherman-Morrison update rule, we directly update the inverse $\mathbf{F}_k$ and thus avoid problems with singular matrices.
-This is not to be underestimated as naive matrix inversion will regularly fail when using natural gradients, particularly in overparameterized systems with multiple layers.
-With the Gauss-Newton-like update, we maintain the positive semi-definiteness property, as noted by Martens \textit{et al.}~\cite{Martens2020}.
-Additionally, because the Fisher information is not recalculated at each time step, this framework significantly reduces computational overhead.
-Lastly, incorporating momentum updates not only results in superior speed but furthermore increases the stability with respect to hyperparameter changes (illustrated in Sec.~\ref{sec:hyperparameter_resilience}).
+With the Gauss-Newton-like update, we maintain the positive semi-definiteness property through the optimisation, see SI \secref{app:connection_of_varqite_and_qng} and Martens \textit{et al.}~\cite{Martens2020}.
+In fact, we apply a small regularisation to the initial QFIM to ensure that $\mathbf{B}_0$ is positive definite.
+This is an important feature since it can happen that the QFIM is singular, particularly in overparameterized systems with multiple layers.
+Additionally, because the QFIM is not recalculated at each time step, this framework significantly reduces the necessary number of circuit evaluations.
+Lastly, incorporating momentum updates not only results in superior speed but also increases the stability with respect to hyperparameter changes (illustrated in Sec.~\ref{sec:hyperparameter_resilience}).

+We want to note that a potential drawback of approximating the QFIM is that the resulting algorithms technically lose theoretically ensured convergence properties of QITE~\cite{Motta2020Determiningeigenstatesthermal, McArdle2019Variationalansatzbasedquantum}.
+However, this was not an issue for all the problems studied in this work.
+On the contrary, qBang ensured a faster and more stable convergence.